How do you know if you're sleeping enough? How does your body communicate this to you?

 When people with anxiety or depression were surveyed to calculate their sleeping habits, it turned out that most of them slept for less than 6 hours a night.

-4. Sleep Prevents Diabetes
+4. Sleep prevents diabetes

 Studies suggest that people who usually sleep less than 5 hours a night have an increased risk of developing diabetes because it changes the way the body processes glucose, which the body uses for energy.

-5. Sleep Increases Libido
+5. Sleep increases libido

 Research suggests that men and women who don't get enough quality sleep experience a loss of libido (sex drive) and less interest in sex.
 Men who suffer from sleep apnoea - a disorder in which breathing difficulties lead to interrupted sleep - also tend to have lower testosterone levels, which can lower libido.